awsdocs/aws-cli-user-guide/doc_source/cli-configure-proxy.md

 ## Using a Proxy on Amazon EC2 Instances<a name="cli-configure-proxy-ec2"></a>

 If you configure a proxy on an Amazon EC2 instance launched with an attached IAM role, ensure that you exempt the address used to access the [instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html)\.
 To do this, set the `NO_PROXY` environment variable to the IP address of the instance metadata service, 169\.254\.169\.254\.
+This address does not vary\.

 **Linux, macOS, or Unix**